Contemporary Art

 Clementine Hunter, Masked Face, 1962, oil on panel, New Orleans Museum of Art, New Orleans, LA, USA.

 After years of painting, and with the help of guests of Melrose Plantation, Hunter started selling her work.
 A sign would hang outside her home that said, “25 cents to loo,” and her paintings were often displayed in the local drugstore where they were sold for a dollar.
-Her works are primarily very narrative, depicting important life events in her beautifully colorful pallete like funerals, baptisms, and weddings, with some scenes of plantation life like picking cotton or pecans.
-Hunter’s work can be found in the American Folk Art Museum, the Smithsonian American Art Museum, the New Orleans Museum of Art, and a handful of U.S. museums, and has been described as “the most celebrated of all Southern contemporary painters.”
+Her works are mostly narrative, depicting important life events in her beautifully colorful palette-like funerals, baptisms, and weddings, with some scenes of plantation life such as picking cotton or pecans.

 READ MORE: Five Black Female Artists Everyone Should Know